ring-lang/ring/extensions/microcontroller/ringpico/README.md

 Programming
 ===========

+* Samples exist in the (programs) folder
+* Create a sub folder for your project in the (programs) folder
-* You can write/update the Ring code in main.ring file
+* You can update the Ring code in (main.ring) file to load your project

 Building
 ========